kellyjonbrazil/jc-packaging/README.md

 $ pip3 install --upgrade jc
 ```

+### OS Package Repositories

 #### Zypper (openSUSE linux)
-Zypper packages are built from PyPi.
+Zypper packages are built from github.
 These packages may not always be on the very latect `jc` version, but are regularly updated.
 ```
 # zypper install jc
 ```